Jingle Bells / U Can't Touch This

-"Jingle Bells/U Can't Touch This" is a Crazy Frog cover of the Christmas song "Jingle Bells" and a cover of "U Can't Touch This", (originally by MC Hammer).
-In Australia, Belgium, France, the Netherlands, New Zealand, Spain, and Sweden, a cover of Wham!'s "Last Christmas" instead of "U Can't Touch This" was added as an A-side and issued as "Jingle Bells/Last Christmas".
+"Jingle Bells" and "U Can't Touch This" are two cover songs by Swedish CGI character Crazy Frog.
+The two songs are the traditional Christmas song "Jingle Bells" and MC Hammer's 1990 single "U Can't Touch This".
+In Australia, New Zealand, and several mainland European countries, a cover of Wham!'s "Last Christmas" was added as an A-side instead and issued as "Jingle Bells" / "Last Christmas".

-"Jingle Bells/Last Christmas" was the more successful of the two versions, as it was released in late November 2005 to coincide with the Christmas holiday period.
+"Jingle Bells" / "Last Christmas" was the more successful of the two versions, as it was released in late November in the year 2005 to coincide with the Christmas holiday period.
 It peaked atop the charts of New Zealand and Spain and was also a top-five hit in Australia, Belgium, and France.
 In France, its 2005 sales were estimated to 84,367.
-"Jingle Bells/U Can't Touch This" was released in the British Isles instead, peaking at number five on the UK Singles Chart and number 11 in Ireland.
+"Jingle Bells" / "U Can't Touch This" was released in the British Isles instead, peaking at number five on the UK Singles Chart and number 11 in Ireland.